sarutoor2002/Pima-Indians-Diabetes/README.md

 - **Conclusion**: Diabetes may cause elevated glucose levels in affected individuals.

 **Glucose Levels in Pima Indians With and Without Diabetes.**
-Diabetes status is indicated by either neg (no diabetes) or pos (diabetes).
+Diabetes status is indicated by either neg (no diabetes) or pos (has diabetes).
 ![Glucose Levels in Pima Indians With and Without Diabetes](https://github.com/sarutoor2002/Pima-Indians-Diabetes/blob/main/Chart%201)